 A tendon is like a rope made up of collagen (protein) fibers that attach your muscles to your bones.
 An impact injury to the finger may tear only the soft tissue of the tendon.
 Or it may pull the tendon away from the fingertip bone (distal phalange).
 Sometimes a fragment of bone will pull away with the tendon.

 Although a hard blow to the tendon is the cause of most mallet finger injuries, sometimes a minor force can injure the tendon.
 Injuries caused by a low impact occur

 Your finger may feel painful after the injury, and your finger tip will droop.
 You’ll still be able to use your hand.
 Pain is often associated with a bone fracture.

 - inability to straighten your fingertip unless you use your other hand to hold it up

 If your nail is also injured and is detached from the nail bed or has blood under it, it may be a sign of a cut or a bone fracture.
 Seek medical help as soon as possible, as there’s risk of infection.

 Your doctor will be able to diagnose mallet finger by examining your dropped fingertip.
 They may order an X-ray and possibly an MRI or ultrasound to see the extent of the injury to your tendon and bone.

 An X-ray will show the rupture of the tendon, any bone fracture, and whether the bone is out of alignment.
-The ultrasound and MRI are in imaging bone fragments that may be involved.
+The ultrasound and MRI are

 To treat the pain and swelling of a mallet finger immediately: